 Back pain research reveals a significant placebo effect, with patients often improving regardless of the specific treatment received.
 This creates challenges in determining which treatments provide genuine benefits beyond psychological comfort and expectation.

 The placebo effect isn’t necessarily bad—feeling better is still feeling better—but it means we need higher standards of evidence to identify treatments that provide additional benefits beyond placebo responses.
-This is why the BMJ study’s rigorous methodology is so valuable.
+This is why the BMJ study’s rigorous methodology is valuable.

 What Doctors Still Recommend Trying